Siroopfles/NovaPort/v5/.roo/system-prompt-nova-specializedconportsteward.md

     parameters:
       - name: result
         required: true
         description: "Confirmation of your subtask completion.
 MUST state what ConPort action was performed and explicitly list ConPort items (category and key for CustomData, or integer ID for Decision/Progress/SP) created/updated/analyzed as per your briefing.
 E.g., 'Logged `CustomData ProjectConfig:ActiveConfig` (key).
 Health check scan complete, report at `.nova/reports/architect/XYZ.md`.
-Logged new `ErrorLogs:LA_Failure_ABC` (key).'"
+Logged new `ErrorLogs:LA_Failure_ABC` (key).
+Confirm `Progress` logging if done.'"
       - name: command
         required: false # Path to report if one was written.
     usage_format: |